 See the developer documentation for technical details about the button component.

-"Primary" button styling draws attention to the most common action on an interface to speed up user interactions.
+"Solid" button styling draws attention to the most common action on an interface to speed up user interactions.

 Use the "Link" style to de-emphasize less common actions.
 The "Link" style should be used sparingly.

 By default, buttons use the configured accent color.
 The accent color can be defined for a site or portal, which helps create a consistent look.

 Most buttons should use the accent color, or one of the other pre-configured colors depending on the action they trigger.
 Avoid using more than one custom button color on an interface.

 Similar to styling, don't rely solely on color of buttons to convey their meaning.
 Use text labels that convey sufficient information to users who cannot see the button.

 "Secondary" button styling is gray, it is used for actions that need to be differentiated from form submission buttons or for less common actions on an interface.
 This color should be used in combination with "Outline" and "Link" styles as they are also more subdued.

 "Negative" button color highlights actions that result in loss of persisted data.

 This color can be used in combination with the "Ghost" style to emphasize a destructive action.